 Be sure to add your reference photos and any other details.

 After you finish, I highly suggest using a film production software like StudioBinder to log the locations.

 This way you can integrate them into your wider pre-production process.
 Then, when you go to make your call sheets, you can simply select your locations from a dropdown.

-The golden rule: If you don't know, ask
+2. Golden rule: If you don't know, ask

 So you’ve found your miraculous, heaven-sent location, have you?